MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 It's also important to note that every call that you make using `CallActivityAsync` won't be executed more than once for the same orchestrator instance.
 Results are cached and handled by the Durable Functions.

-# Advanced Scenario: Orchestrating Orchestrators
+# Advanced Scenario: Orchestrating Orchestrators with Sub Orchestrators

 Isn't it amazing?
 Now, I have an Orchestrator that instantiate over 900 `DownloadSamples_UpdateRepositoryData` functions to download data from the GitHub API.
 What would happen if I had multiple orchestrators?
 What if I have multiple pipelines of data ingestion that I want to make?